syrianarchive/syrianarchive-investigations/investigations/kafrnabel.md

 ![Kafranbel20](/assets/investigations/kafranabel/image30.png)

 Moreover, shadows featured in verified footage matched the shadow lengths and size of shadows at 5:30 PM (Damascus Time) as calculated on [Shadow Calculator](http://shadowcalculator.eu/#/lat/35.62304200689339/lng/36.551594894866184).
-Shadow Calculator predicts the length of a shadow depending upon points of reference as well as the time of day.
+Shadow Calculator calculates the length of a shadow depending upon points of reference as well as the time of day.

 ![Kafranbel21](/assets/investigations/kafranabel/image13.png)